Bloom, Kansas

 Bloom is an unincorporated community in Ford County, Kansas, United States.
 Its post office closed in 1992.
 At a 2018 estimate, the community had a population of 94.
+It is located along U.S. Route 54 highway.

 History

 Bloom was established by Thomas J. Vanderslice and Samuel O. Albright in 1887 or 1888.
 Vanderslice named it Bloom after his hometown of Bloomsburg, Pennsylvania.
 The small town sprang to life when the Rock Island Railroad pushed west.
 The town's original train depot can still be found in Bloom.